aiidalab/aiidalab/docs/source/index.rst

 The documentation is build from repository `aiidalab/aiidalab <https://github.com/aiidalab/aiidalab>`_ which is the package for tools and utilities for AiiDAlab.
 Go to `API documentation <apidoc/aiidalab>`_ for the API documentation of the package.

+More development/user guide links, can be found in `AiiDAlab's GitHub page <https://github.com/aiidalab>`_.

 ***********
 How to cite
 ***********